Tom0Brien/tinyode/README.md

 tinyode
 ===========

-**tinyode** is a lightweight C++ library which provides various ordinary differential equation solver.
+**tinyode** is a lightweight C++ library which provides various ordinary differential equation solvers.

 The goal of **tinyode** is to be as simple as possible while still being incredibly fast and versatile.